duerrp/pyexperiment/README.rst

 Pyexperiment fixes this by providing a very simple way to jump start a short experiment, adding many features of a full-blown framework.

-Importing one or several modules from pyexperiment will give you:
+Importing pyexperiment will give you:

 -  A basic *command line interface* that allows calling arbitrary functions (and passing arguments) from the command prompt, providing